plantuml/plantuml/README.md

 PlantUML is an open-source project, and we welcome contributions of all kinds.
 Whether you're helping us fix bugs, improve the docs, or spread the word, we appreciate your support.
 See our [contributing guide](CONTRIBUTING.md) for more information on how to get started.

+For comprehensive and detailed documentation on using PlantUML, refer to the [official Javadoc, available here](https://plantuml.github.io/plantuml/).
+Please note that this documentation is a work in progress and may not be complete.

 ## 🧑‍🤝‍🧑 Support and Community

 - [GitHub issues](https://github.com/plantuml/plantuml/issues/)